kubernetes-sigs/gateway-api/site-src/guides/migrating-from-ingress.md

 At the same time, it will not prepare you for a live migration or explain how to convert some implementation-specific features of your Ingress controller.
-Additionally, since the Ingress API only covers HTTP/HTTPS traffic, this guide does not cover the Gateway API support for other protocols.
+Additionally, since the Ingress API only covers HTTP/HTTPS traffic, this guide does not cover Gateway API support for other protocols.

 ## Reasons to Switch to Gateway API